cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 ### `HasPrepareCheckState`

-`HasPrepareCheckState` is an extension interface from `AppModule`.
+`HasPrepareCheckState` is an extension interface from `appmodule.AppModule`.
 All modules that have a `PrepareCheckState` method implement this interface.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/core/appmodule/module.go#L49-L52